rsr-rbs/got-rsr/documentation/options.md

 #### Merge behavior explained

-When an option is already set, setting it again will override it entirely by default.\
+When an option is already set, setting it again will replace it with a deep clone by default.\
 Otherwise the merge behavior is documented in the correspoding section for the option.

 ### `url`